AayushPat/gcalander/README.md

 This project automates the process of syncing assignments from canvas to Google Calendar.
 It retrieves assignments using the Canvas API and adds them to Google Calendar, making it easier to manage deadlines and events.

 ## Features
-- Fetches assignments from JMU Canvas
+- Fetches assignments from Canvas
 - Adds assignments to Google Calendar with appropriate details
 - Handles multiple courses